jackeen/udacity-fullstack-p2-trivia/backend/README.md

 exactly it was.
 If the page number is too large, the array of the questions will be empty.

-Parameters:
+- Request parameters:
-- page:int, the default value is 1
+  `page:int`, the default value is 1.

-Response:
+- Request payload: None
+- Response body:
-- total_questions:int, the number of all questions that hold by db
+  `total_questions:int`, the number of all questions that hold by db.
-- questions:list, a list of question
+  `questions:list`, a list of question, or empty.
-- success:boolean, which indicates the request whether successful
+  `success:boolean`, which indicates the request whether successful.

 Response example:
 ```json